 We are contacting families to assess essential needs for STAA and will cancel any ‘non-essential’ bookings.

 In line with advice from the Chief Medical Officer and the Department of Health, our guidelines for when to use PPE are:

 - For everyday support, all disability support workers are to wear a mask.

 - The house will move to self-isolation when a customer is tested.

-- The staff member assigned to the customer who was tested will wear PPE because that customer has symptoms.
+- The staff member assigned to the customer who was tested will wear full PPE because that customer has symptoms.

 - As per the Chief Medical Officer’s advice, we are not using PPE as part of everyday other than what would normally be used for daily support.